Arronk/My-Coding-Journey/LogR2.md

 Want to devote a good chunk of time tomorrow to finishing pset4.
 Going to watch the pset free week 5 and 6 lectures tonight just because I am hanging out to get back on some web dev stuff and away from pointers and C!

+## Day 18: 05.08.2018

+### Progress: Another fail day of not doing any coding on pset4!

+Fell asleep last night so finished off the two lectures for week 6.
+Its good to see a bit of python again.
+Goal for this next week is finish pset4 & 5!
+It must be done!